Fresh Air - Jeff Hiller's Big Break Came In His 40s

 The big payoff for the audience.

-So in real life, when you were growing up, it sounds like you didn't have friends in school.
+So in real life, when you were growing up, sounds like you, you,

-were bullied in junior high when the bullying was at its worst and the bathroom and the gym
+didn't have friends in school.
+You were bullied in junior high when the bullying was at its worst

-showers were like torture chambers for you.
-Were you bullying yourself for being gay?
+and the bathroom and the gym showers were like torture chambers for you.
+Were you bullying

-Like, were you picking on yourself, taking your cue from everybody else who was picking on you?
+yourself for being gay?
+Like, were you picking on yourself, taking your cue from everybody else

+who was picking on you?
 Yeah, sure.
 I definitely did not.
-I was going to say I didn't love myself, but I didn't even
+I was going to say I didn't love

-like myself.
+myself, but I didn't even like myself.
 I did kind of think I deserved it because...

-Yeah, yeah, and deserved to be hated because I did sort of think I was bad, inherently bad, because I was gay, and because I was, you know, girlish and chubby and, you know, not attractive in the conventional sense.
+bad, inherently bad, because I was gay, and because I was, you know, girlish and chubby and, you know,

+not attractive in the conventional sense.
 Yeah, I did pick on myself quite a bit.
+But

-But I have to tell you, I didn't do it nearly as badly as some of the other kids.
+I have to tell you.
+I didn't do it nearly as badly as some of the other kids.
+They really went for it.
+I got the gold medal there.

 For you, during those years when you were bullied, church was a safe place, and you were very active in it.
+You went nearly every day.
+There was youth group in Sunday school, after school tutoring, handbell choir, senior choir, children's choir, where you were the teen assistant.
+So it was the evangelical Lutheran Church of America.

-Describe like the foundation of the church.
+describe like the foundation of the church.

 Right.